-Check here if your institution's 2019-2020 academic year costs of attendance are not available at this Х time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available: Friday, February 01, 2019
+Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available: Friday, February 1, 2019

 G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, haalth ar activity face I Do not include antional face (a.a. narking laboratory yea)

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS ·
+G1 PRIVATE INSTITUTIONS

 Tuition: \$48,700 \$48,700

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

 G1 REQUIRED FEES: \$1,565 \$1,400

 G1 ROOM AND BOARD:

 (on-campus) \$14,710 \$16,040

 G1 ROOM ONLY:

 (on-campus) \$10,470 \$11,800

 G1 BOARD ONLY:

 (on-campus meal plan) \$4,240 \$4,240

-1 ,

-G1 Comprehensive tuition and room an
+G1 Comprehensive tuition and room ar nd board fee (if your

-college cannot provide separate tuit ion and room and
+college cannot provide separate tui tion and room and

 board fees):

+G1 Other: